atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 The BP community is made up of mostly pubescent boys and led by a string of recent college/high-school-dropouts called the **Cookieverse**.
 The center of it all is **Cookie King**, who makes stupid absurdist Gen Alpha comedy shorts but has gotten super into BP through the influence of mentors/influencers/grifters like **Clavicular**, **Syrian Psycho**, and **Dillon Latham**.
 They are directly connected to New Right; in particular, Clavicular (or "Clav") has collaborated with Nick Fuentes and Peter Thiel[^2].

 The basic tenet of the BP community (i.e. what it means to "take the blackpill") is that **attractiveness is objective and supremely deterministic**, especially for men.
 Modern women (**foids**), it is claimed, are universally *hypergamous*, meaning they seek sex and relationships exclusively with men who are much more attractive than them.
 Empowered by feminism and enabled by makeup, plastic surgery, and Botox, most somehow succeed and won't settle for less.
 Hence, if you're an average guy--- a **normie**---you're fucked, even if you follow society's typical advice for lonely men ("personality matters more", "work on your charisma", etc.).
-And if you want a "good woman"---that is, a loyal virgin who can cook and clean---well, dream on.
+And if you want a "good woman"---that is, a beautiful virgin who can cook, clean, and remain forever loyal---well, dream on.

 What's more is that your appearance matters far beyond the realm of sex and romance.
-Society in general is pervaded by **lookism**; your treatment by others is based on how well your face aligns with a set of measurable
+Society in general is pervaded by **lookism**; your treatment by others is based on how well your face aligns with a set of measurable evo-psych indicators of your fitness as a mate.
+Modern medicine

 But there's a way out.
+If you're

 - Forms of looksmaxxing content- strategic irony, health grifts, BP edits